 Let’s look at a few key factors you may want to consider in your season pass.

-The full, unrestricted Ikon Pass retails for $899, with the teen pass going for $719 and a child add-on pass going for $200.
+The full, unrestricted Ikon Pass retails for $999, with the teen pass going for $739 and a child add-on pass going for $319.
 Not inexpensive, but a full week at a premium resort and it will pay for itself.
-The full, unrestricted Epic pass is currently being offered at a price of $783 for adults, which is 20% down from it’s normal mark of $979.
+On the other hand, the full, unrestricted Epic pass is currently being offered at a price of $783 for adults, which is 20% down from it’s normal mark of $979.
 What also separates the Epic pass from the Ikon pass is that they do not offer a teen option.
 Instead, anyone above 13 pays the adult price, and under 13 the price is $399 (also currently down from its normal $499).

-Both the Ikon and the Epic passes offer other options as, which is great.
-Ikon’s $599 “Base Pass” resembles the Max Pass, offering 5 days at each resort with a few very good resorts (Winter Park, Copper, etc.) having full access.
+Both the Ikon and the Epic passes offer other options, which is great.
+Ikon’s $729 “Base Pass” resembles the Max Pass, offering 5 days at each resort with a few very good resorts (Winter Park, Copper, etc.) having full access.
 This is going to be the choice for many skiers who travel in for one or two ski trips per year – but it does have blackout dates during the three major holiday periods – Christmas, MLK, and Presidents Day.

 Epic’s Local pass is currently $583 (also 20% down from the normal price of $729), and provides unlimited access at a few resorts (including Keystone and Breckenridge) but restricted access to most others.
 The restrictions typically involve holiday period blackouts, especially the Christmas holiday for which the blackout normally goes through 12/31.
 If you are booking your ski trips around holidays, do your homework on blackout dates before buying a pass.